 Emphasizing Well-being and Purpose

-A redefined American Dream should emphasize well-being and purpose, rather than solely focusing on material wealth and career success.
+A redefined American Dream should highlight well-being and purpose, rather than solely focusing on material wealth and career success.
 This includes prioritizing mental and physical health, building strong relationships, and making a positive contribution to society.

 Individuals should be encouraged to pursue their passions and find work that is meaningful and fulfilling, even if it does not lead to great wealth.